 For many companies, the gold standard is to automate the entire procurement life cycle, bringing spot purchases under the management of the procurement team.
 Automation provides full visibility at every step of the purchasing process, bringing together supplier information, contracts, products, purchase history, and payment terms under one roof.
 And when every vendor and product is available under on centralized system, the need for employees to find one-off suppliers elsewhere can be eliminated.
 Crucially, automated procurement systems can dovetail into a company’s CRM and finance platforms so that all stakeholders can have real-time visibility.

-Recognizing the importance of procurement control, real-time spend management, and purchasing visibility; the end-to-end procurement platform penny has been specifically designed to eradicate the need for uncontrolled spot purchases.
+Recognizing the importance of procurement control, real-time spend management, and purchasing visibility; the end-to-end procurement platform Penny has been specifically designed to eradicate the need for uncontrolled spot purchases.
 Penny brings all suppliers – of all sizes – together in a dynamic, digital internal marketplace that makes it easy for employees to tap into a predetermined list of vendors for every eventuality.

-Penny automates the entire procurement lifecycle, saving time, and reducing man-hours, and minimizing space for human error.
+Penny automates the entire procurement lifecycle, saving time, reducing person-hours, and minimizing space for human error.
 Penny also automates the sourcing of one-off or small purchases and handles quotes, proposals, invoices, receipts, payments, and communications between companies and their suppliers.
 The shortlisting and selection of vendors – even for urgent spot purchases – is handled autonomously with penny through data and algorithms.
-This makes it easy for procurement teams to leverage their purchasing power, maximize their vendor relationships, reduce errors and optimize execution – making the job of procurement easier, faster, and much more productive.
+This makes it easy for procurement teams to leverage their purchasing power, maximize their vendor relationships, reduce errors, and optimize execution – making the job of procurement easier, faster, and much more productive.

-Highly cost-effective and easily deployed through the cloud, a digital platform like penny makes it possible for businesses of all shapes and sizes to rapidly get a grip on costs by delivering control, visibility, and leverage – allowing every company to say goodbye to the spot buy.
+Highly cost-effective and easily deployed through the cloud, a digital platform like Penny makes it possible for businesses of all shapes and sizes to rapidly get a grip on costs by delivering control, visibility, and leverage – allowing every company to say goodbye to the spot buy.